Five Ways (Aquinas): Sources

 A summary version of the Five Ways is given in the Summa theologiae.
 The Summa uses the form of scholastic disputation (i.e. a literary form based on a lecturing method: a question is raised, then the most serious objections are summarized, then a correct answer is provided in that context, then the objections are answered).

-A subsequent, more detailed, treatment of the Five Ways can be found in the Summa contra gentiles.
+A subsequent more detailed treatment of the Five Ways can be found in the Summa contra gentiles.
 Aquinas further elaborated each of the Five Ways in more detail in passing in multiple books.

 Essential and accidental causal chains

 The first two Ways relate to causation.
 When Aquinas argues that a causal chain cannot be infinitely long, he does not have in mind a chain where each element is a prior event that causes the next event; in other words, he is not arguing for a first event in a sequence.
 Rather, his argument is that a chain of concurrent or simultaneous effects must be rooted ultimately in a cause capable of generating these effects, and hence for a cause that is first in the hierarchical sense, not the temporal sense.

-Aquinas follows the distinction found in Aristotle's Physics 8.5, and developed by Simplicius, Maimonides, and Avicenna that a causal chain may be either accidental (Socrates' father caused Socrates, Socrates' grandfather caused Socrates' father, but Socrates' grandfather only accidentally caused Socrates) or essential (a stick is moving a stone, because a hand is simultaneously moving the stick, and thus transitively the hand is moving the stone.)
+Aquinas follows the distinction found in Aristotle's Physics 8.5, and developed by Simplicius, Maimonides, and Avicenna that a causal chain may be either accidental (Socrates's father caused Socrates, Socrates's grandfather caused Socrates's father, but Socrates's grandfather only accidentally caused Socrates) or essential (a stick is moving a stone, because a hand is simultaneously moving the stick, and thus transitively the hand is moving the stone.)

 An accidental series of causes is one in which the earlier causes need no longer exist in order for the series to continue. ...
 An essential series of causes is one in which the first, and every intermediate member of the series, must continue to exist in order for the causal series to continue as such.